Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 Red     | CAN power switch is turned ON.
 Orange  | 120&#8486; CAN terminator is turned ON.
 Blue    | Status, see below.
-Green   | Blinks once if there was at least one CAN frame sent or received in the last 25 milliseconds.
+Green   | Blinks once if there was at least one CAN frame successfully sent or received in the last 25 milliseconds.
 This feature allows the user to visually evaluate the load of the CAN bus.

 The status LED (blue) behaves as follows: